gatsbyjs/gatsby/docs/docs/browser-support.md

 target browsers.

 Newer browsers support more JavaScript APIs than older browsers.
-For older versions, Gatsby (via Babel) automatically adds the "polyfills" necessary for your code to work in those browsers.
+For older versions, Gatsby (via Babel) automatically adds the minimum "polyfills" necessary for your code to work in those browsers.

 If you start using a newer JavaScript API like `[].includes` that isn't supported by some of your targeted browsers, you won't have to worry about it